Tuesday, May 11, 2004

 Ancient Calendric Stele Newly Discovered in Egypt

-One must truly wonder why the mainstream archaeologists claim that this inscribed slab documents an Egyptian calendar reform which was then only implemented 250 years later by Julius Caesar.
-Why would anyone inscribe a calendric reform which was also not executed at that time?
+An ancient calendric stele dated to 238 B.C. has been discovered in Egypt, according to IOL Scitech Technology at Ancient inscribed slab brought to light.
+One must wonder, however, why mainstream archaeologists claim that this inscribed slab documents an Egyptian calendar reform which was then only implemented 250 years later by Julius Caesar.
+Why would anyone inscribe a calendric reform which was also not executed at that time? and why would it be implemented only 2 1/2 centuries later.

 The 1440-year Calendric Period (4 x 360 years viz.
 3 x 480 years)